gmx-io/gmx-synthetics/README.md

 # General Overview

-This section provides a general overview of how the contracts work.
+This section provides a general overview of how the system works.

 For a Technical Overview, please see the section further below.